tnemoz/website-latest/_posts/2024-07-25-coding-the-alphazero-search-algorithm-from-scratch-part-1.md

 However, if these random events are frequent, then the number of simulations that you perform may not be sufficiently large to accurately represent the average value of a node.
 Putting it differently, the variance you'll have in this estimation will be too high to be useful in practice.

-Now that that's said, let's move on to implementing this algorithm for a simple game: Tic-Tac-Toe!
+Now that that's said, let's move on to implementing this algorithm for a well-known game: chess!